abhisheksreesaila/CarND-PID-Control-Project/README.md

 for eg. if the car is designed to left steer, this co-efficient will help right steer to obtain the balance over time.
 I assume since this is a simulator and no such things can occur I set to 0.00.

+# Choosing hyperparameters

+The hyperparameters were chosen manually.
+I started off with values provided in the class and slowly tweaked after repeated simulations to arrive at the chosen values ensuring the car does not fall off the track.

 ## Dependencies